-During their inning and only once per game, only the shooting player is allotted a "Time Out" that shall last no more than a two (2) minute period.
+During their inning and only once per game, only the shooting player may call a "Time Out" that shall last no more than a two (2) minute period.
 During this time the player may receive instruction from an available teammate.
-Otherwise a player who receives advice from respective teammates shall grant a ball in hand foul to the opponent.
-And on the second (2nd) infraction shall grant the current game in favor of the opponent by aforfeit.
+Otherwise a player who receives advice (anytime) shall grant a ball in hand foul to the opponent.
+And on the second (2nd) infraction shall grant the current game in favor of the opponent by a forfeit.